 Why Oak Trees Make Acorns

-Oaks are slow-growing hardwood trees, which means they may not fruit for the first 20 years after sprouting.
+Oaks (Quercus spp.) are slow-growing hardwood trees, which means they may not fruit for the first 20 years after sprouting.
 Once they begin to flower and drop acorns, they go through an irregular cycle of feast and famine every two to five years.
-The years when oak trees drop large amounts of acorns are known as "mast" years, and a single grown tree has been known to drop as many as 10,000 acorns.
+The years when oak trees drop large amounts of acorns are known as "mast" years, and a single mature tree has been known to drop as many as 10,000 acorns.